 My situation improved.
 Lesson learned.
 I’ve never looked back.

-Moving forward, now that I’m over 60, my interest in positive thinking has taken a new direction.
+Moving forward into my 60s, my interest in positive thinking has taken a new direction.
 That direction is one of life expectancy.

 To clarify, I read a study on Optimism and Healthy Aging in Men and Women.
-It suggests that positivity towards getting older contributes to higher resilience, better health, and longevity.
+It suggests that positivity toward getting older contributes to higher resilience, better health, and longevity.

 It reinforced what I’ve already observed in my life and the life of others.

-Because I think knowledge is power, I want to share the results of the study with you.
+Because knowledge is power, I want to share the results of the study with you.

 The good news is that if you typically expect the worst to happen, you can learn to cultivate optimism.

 Are you looking for ways to stay healthy and live longer?